Lottie128/Test/README.md

 1. clone repository or download as zip
 2. extract files
-3. replace "<OpenAI API Key>" with your OpenAI Key i.e "whcvihv8boevcio3b2bob4u942biofpncpohdbxpjd"
+3. replace <OpenAI API Key> in the myKey.py with your OpenAI Key i.e "whcvihv8boevcio3b2bob4u942biofpncpohdbxpjd"
   NOTE: to get API Key set up an account on openAI website https://openai.com/api/

 All Done Now save your changes and RUN Buddy.py